National Lampoon's Christmas Vacation: Home media

 The film has been released on home media several different times: VHS and Laserdisc in early 1990, a bare bones full-screen DVD in 1997, and a widescreen "Special Edition" DVD in 2003.
 HD DVD as well as Blu-ray editions were released in 2006.
 In 2009, a second Blu-ray of the film was released as an "Ultimate Collector's Edition".
 A steelbook Blu-ray was released in 2015 with remastered picture quality, and a second steelbook was released in 2019.
 On November 1, 2022, the film was released on 4K Ultra HD for the first time.

 Reception

 Box office

 The movie debuted at No. 2 at the box-office while grossing $11,750,203 during the opening weekend, behind Back to the Future Part II.
 The movie eventually topped the box-office charts in its third week of release and remained No. 1 the following weekend.
-It went on to gross a total of $71,319,546 in the United States while showing in movie theaters.
+It went on to gross a total of $78,914,670 worldwide while showing in movie theaters.
 It was the highest-grossing film in the series, until the release of Vacation in 2015.